 Create a User Account: To create a user account, go to the Online Learning Consortium website, http://onlinelearningconsortium.org/ click on LOGIN and select CREATE A NEW ACCOUNT.
 Be sure to select University of North Dakota as your affiliation.
 Check out the workshops, webinars, journals, and conferences available to you.

-The Teaching Transformation and Development Academy is proud to promote the UND institutional membership to the National Center for Faculty Development and Diversity (NCFDD).The NCFDD is an independent professional development, training and mentoring community for faculty of all levels, postdocs and graduate students and is dedicated to supporting academics in making successful transitions throughout careers.
-To sign up for a NCFDD account, visit the website here and click “become a member”.
+The Teaching Transformation and Development Academy is proud to promote the UND institutional membership to the National Center for Faculty Development and Diversity (NCFDD).The NCFDD is an independent professional development, training and mentoring community for faculty of all levels, postdocs and graduate students and is dedicated to supporting academics in making successful transitions throughout their careers.
+To sign up for a NCFDD account, visit the website here and click “become a member.”
 Sessions are can be found on the NCFDD website or on TTaDA’s website calendars.

 UND has access to open educational resources which include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.